Elk*rtuk: Production

-The production of the movie has largely been done in secrecy.
+The movie was largely produced in secrecy.

 Public databases list the beginning of the movie's production, then under the working title "A hazugság ára", as 16 November 2020, with shooting then expected to begin on 21 March 2021.
 Casting for the movie, then described as "a movie about an ambitious, yet suppressed opinion poller, who discovers that their boss had a hand in leaking a scandalous voice recording", began in February 2021.
 At that point, it was unconfirmed that the voice recording in question was, in fact, the Öszöd speech, although rumours, and actors claiming to be contacted by the casting agency and asking for anonymity, claimed that was the case.
 Shoots for the movie have certainly gone underway by 11 April, when 168 Óra noted a contemporary water cannon, and a burnt out car, in front of the former headquarters of Hungarian Television, one of the most infamous locations of the 2006 protests against the contemporary government.

 The financing and budget of the movie is also uncertain.
 In an interview with the BBC, producer Gábor Kálomista "denied receiving public money for the film, but declined to list the names of his financial backers."
 In the aforementioned public database, the total budget of the movie was initially listed as 800 million Hungarian forints, then on 9 July 2021, the budget increased to roughly 1.143 billion forints, of which approximately 343 million came from indirect financial support from the government, in the form of corporate tax cuts.